arun-kr-reddy/notes/computer_architecture.md

   **address space:** full set of unique locations in memory
 - **state:** of a system is a snapshot of all relevant elements of the system at the moment of the snapshot
   **clock:** is a general mechanism that triggers transition from one state to another in a sequential circuit, synchronizes state changes across sequential circuit elements
-  combinational logic evaluates for the length of the clock cycle, so clock cycle should be chosen to accomodate maximum combinational circuit delay
+  combinational logic evaluates for the length of the clock cycle, so clock cycle should be chosen to accommodate maximum combinational circuit delay
 - **finite state machines (FSM):** discrete-time model of a stateful system, each state represents a snapshot of the system at a given time, pictorially shows all possible states and how system transitions from one state to another
   at the beginning of the clock cycle, next state is latched into the state register
   ![](./media/computer_architecture/finite_state_machine.png)